wizcamp/wizcamp-realms-demo/session-guides/SESSION-01.md

 Try stopping and restarting the dev server:

 - Stop the server with `Ctrl + C` in the terminal.
+- Check localhost again to see the app is gone.
 - Restart it with `npm run dev` and refresh the browser to see the app again.

 <a id="replace-the-placeholder-component"></a>